Which option is best for me?

 - Will there be a lot of ball or player contact with the fence?

-High contact sports – For intensive sports, it’s vital that your fence can withstand heavy contact without collapsing and possibly cause injury.
+For intensive sports, it’s vital that your fence can withstand heavy contact without collapsing and possibly causing injury.
 Twin wire mesh is ideal for high contact situations.

 In a large number of our fencing installations we also add ball stop netting to give extra height to the perimeter.
 Our netting systems are designed mainly to keep sport balls within a distinct area.
 The net can completely cover the facility, the roof or on the perimeter of the pitch.